By Andrew Ward

 Typically, a microdose of cannabis is between 1mg and 2.5mg.
 The THC dosage is believed to help consumers receive the plant's benefits without experiencing much of a high during the process.

 A dose in this range may prove suitable for you.
 Even if not, a microdose serves as a comfortable entry point for most consumers.
 Rather than guessing and overdoing it, microdosing allows consumers to start low and slowly build up to their optimal dosage.
 In either case, start by taking one microdose.
-Then, wait 30 to 60 minutes and then see how you feel.
+Then, wait 30 to 60 minutes and see how you feel.
 If you feel like another dose is needed, repeat the process with the same amount as last time.

 Most importantly, remember that the ideal dose is far from uniform.
 Each person has their own unique needs.
 Even within a microdose range, some may find ideal results from 1mg while another does from 2 or 2.5mg.
 For newcomers or anyone looking to increase their dosage, always follow the start low, go slow method for the best results.